anderm18/personal-site/README.md

 ## Development

 Want to use part of my React Code?
-Go ahead!
+Go ahead, and drop a star while you're at it 😄!
 Here's some npm scripts you'll need to know, provided by Create-React-App:

 ### `npm start`